humzamalak/Production-Ready-EKS-Cluster-with-GitOps/docs/README.md

 <!-- Docs Update: 2025-10-05 — Verified links, clarified navigation and environment locations. -->
 # Documentation Index

+> Compatibility: This repository is validated against Kubernetes v1.33.0.

 This directory contains comprehensive, consolidated documentation for the Production-Ready EKS Cluster with GitOps.

 ## 📚 Documentation Structure